khudgins/documentation/on-premise/administration/km.rst

 Installation
 ------------

-Installation of the enStratus KM service is best handled by using a configuration management system such as Chef or Puppet.
+Installation of the Enstratius KM service is best handled by using a configuration management system such as Chef or Puppet.

 Software Requirements